Jimmy Savile: Public image

 During his lifetime and at the time of his death, Savile was regarded as "an eccentric adornment to British public life ... a ubiquitous and distinctive face on television", who "relished being in the public eye" and was "a shrewd promoter of his own image."
 He created a "bizarre yodel", and catchphrases which included "How's about that, then?", "Now then, now then", "Goodness gracious", "As it 'appens", and "Guys and gals".
 Savile was frequently spoofed for his dress sense, which usually featured a tracksuit or shellsuit and gold jewellery.
 A range of licensed fancy dress costumes was released with his consent in 2009.
 Savile was often pictured holding a cigar.
 He claimed to have started smoking cigars at the age of seven, saying "My dad gave me a drag on one at Christmas, thinking it would put me off them forever, but it had the opposite effect."

-Savile was a member of Mensa and the Institute of Advanced Motorists and drove a Rolls-Royce.
+Savile was a member of Mensa and the Institute of Advanced Motorists; he drove a Rolls-Royce.
 He was made a life member of the British Gypsy Council in 1975, becoming the first "outsider" to be made a member.
-In 1984, Savile was accepted as a member of the Athenaeum, a gentlemen's club in London's Pall Mall, after being proposed by Cardinal Basil Hume.
-He was chieftain of the Lochaber Highland Games for many years, and owned a house in Glen Coe; his appearance on the final edition of Top of the Pops in 2006 was pre-recorded, because it clashed with the games.
+In 1984, Savile became a member of the Athenaeum, a gentlemen's club in London's Pall Mall.
+He was chieftain of the Lochaber Highland Games for many years, and owned a house in Glen Coe; his appearance on the final edition of Top of the Pops in 2006 was pre-recorded because it clashed with the games.

 Through his support of charities, Savile became a friend of Margaret Thatcher, who in 1981 described his work as "marvellous".
 It has been reported that Savile spent 11 consecutive New Year's Eves at Chequers with Thatcher and her family, although this is disputed by Thatcher's daughter, Carol, and by Lord Bell, a close friend of the Thatcher family, who said "people make up such rubbish."
 Letters released in December 2012 by the National Archives under the thirty-year rule confirm the "close friendship" between Savile and Thatcher.
 Some of the correspondence was heavily redacted before publication, using exemptions under the Freedom of Information Act.